tsung1029/osiris-code.github.io/download/index.md

 ## GitHub repository

 The current snapshot of the source code is available on our [GitHub repository](https://github.com/osiris-code/osiris/).
 Be aware that the current snapshot might be unstable, and it is not recommended for production use.

+## Acknowledging

+If you use OSIRIS we kindly request that you acknowledge our work.
+For a detailed list of references, logos, and other material you can use to reference OSIRIS please check the [acknowledgment page](/consortium/acknowledge).